UPS just posted record-breaking profits, plans to hike prices in 2022 - KESQ

 In the midst of gridlocked supply chains and inflation woes, UPS continues to benefit from the increase in online shopping as the Covid-19 pandemic persists.

 During the first 9 months of 2021, “UPS has generated more operating profit than any full year in our history,” UPS CEO Carol Tomé said on a post-earnings call with investors and analysts Tuesday.
-The company’s operating profit rose to $2.9 billion, up 22.6% from last year.
+The company’s operating profit rose to $2.9 billion in the third quarter, up 22.6% from last year.
+In 2021, UPS has earned $8.9 billion in operating income, up 58% from the same period of 2020.

 The company’s record-breaking third-quarter earnings beat analysts expectations, sending shares up more than 7% Tuesday morning.